Contents: Models & Guides / Picture Galleries / Best Bentleys / News & Updates

 And so, at 4pm on Sunday June 15, two Bentley Speed 8s came first and second at Le Mans, almost 83 years to the day that the two Speed Sixes had achieved the same.
 It was a day that those who witnessed it will never forget.

-The following Wednesday, the number 7 Speed 8 was guest of honour at a celebration dinner held at the Savoy in London, the same venue and identical menu and drinks list as the Le Mans dinner in 1927.
+The following Wednesday, the number 7 Speed 8 was guest of honor at a celebration dinner held at the Savoy in London, the same venue and identical menu and drinks list as the Le Mans dinner in 1927.

 Since then Bentley has made some of the most desirable road machines.
 Whether it is the glamour, speed and power of the pre-war Bentley era or the imposing ‘Blower’ Bentley with it's 4 ½ Litre Supercharged engine that went like a rocket, there is no shortage of amazing road cars from this brand.